TERREMEMBER/znbase/docs/content/v2.2/develop/graphql/prisma.md

 prisma init prisma-yb
 ```

-In order to quickly explore using Prisma with YugabyteDB, you will use the default database and user in the PostgreSQL-compatible YugabyteDB.
+In order to quickly explore using Prisma with ZNbaseDB, you will use the default database and user in the PostgreSQL-compatible ZNbaseDB.

 When prompted, enter or select the following values: